EricDinging/Propius/README.md

 # Propius
-Propius is a resource manager and scheduler for Federated Learning Training workloads.
+Propius is a resource manager and scheduler for managing multiple Federated Learning Training workloads.

 ## Installation
 1. Install docker and docker-compose